eduardocpacheco99/programming-guide-for-the-capm-r-package/en/prioritizing.md

 ns15 27839.60 27841.45    b1
 ```

-Another approach is given by local sensitivity analysis.
+Another way is to make local sensitivity analysis.
 Here the idea is to make very small perturbations and determine the sensitivity to each parameter using measurements of influence.

 ```r